QUICK SUMMARY

 Detecting Toxin Accumulation

 If you decide to pursue testing for heavy metal accumulation, be sure that the practitioner has a good understanding of toxic exposure and accumulation.
-Healthcare providers need to consider stored toxins and conduct a series of tests that go well beyond the standard blood draw.
+Healthcare providers need to consider stored toxins, current exposure, symptoms, medical history, occupational risk, home risk, diet, dental history, and water quality.

 How to Tell if You’re “Toxic”